SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the concept of new business models.
+Upon completing this course, alumni are familiar with the concept of new business models.
 They understand that these businesses - typically SMEs or owner-managed companies - are not merely profit oriented.
 They know that sustainability can be integrated in the value proposition, overall performance and value creation.
-Based on this understanding, students can derive management challenges and know how to achieve economic success, as well as non-monetary added value for the regional environment.
+Based on this understanding, alumni can derive management challenges and know how to achieve economic success, as well as non-monetary added value for the regional environment.

 Superior module: